 What is Grafting in Plants?

-It is not unreasonable to ask what is grafting.
 In crop farming or crop agriculture, grafting is most commonly referred to as an artificial, vegetative method of plant propagation.
 However, as a technique or procedure, it has many other uses.
 The term is also applied in animals and in humans as in skin grafting.

 Plant grafting is a procedure in which parts of plants are joined together with the ultimate intention of making them unite and continue growing as one plant.
 A grafted plant, therefore, is a composite of parts derived from two or more plants.